Ontotext-AD/ontotext-ui-guidelines/ontotext-icon-pack/readme.md

-# How to add new icons to iconfont
+# How to add new icons to the icons font

 1. Go to [Icomoon App](https://icomoon.io/app/)